eric-cato-jr/Active-Directory/README.md

 This output confirms that all users were successfully created and distributed across multiple OUs and groups.

+This validates:
+- Script execution success
+- Proper OU targeting
+- Group membership assignment

 ---

 # 🔐 3.
 Group Policy Configuration

 ![Group Policy Management](grouppolicies.png)

-Group Policy Objects (GPOs) were created to enforce security and system configurations across the domain.
+Group Policy Objects (GPOs) were created to centrally manage user and system configurations across the domain.

-This allows centralized control of:
-- User behavior
-- System settings
+Through Group Policy, I was able to:
-- Security policies
+- Enforce security policies
+- Control system behavior
+- Apply configurations to specific users and groups

+This is a critical enterprise tool used for managing large environments efficiently.

 ---